 The training mode includes a tutorial to teach players the basics of Mortal Kombat, Practice and Tag Team Practice modes to allow players to practice executing moves and combos with any of the playable fighters, and a new Fatality Trainer mode that teaches players how to perform the series' trademark finishing moves by displaying the button combinations and highlighting the correct distance away from the opponent to stand in.

 Mortal Kombat includes many online features, from standard ranked and player matches to special lobbies (known as King of the Hill).
 Along with standard one-on-one fights, players can play tag-team battles with up to four players (including multiple players on the same console).

 Better known to fighting fans as Endless Battle, this mode aims to recreate the arcade experience online.
 It provides a lobby for up to eight players.
 Two of them face off against each other at a time while the rest watch as they wait for their turn to fight.
 The winner stays, and the loser is put at the back of the rotation.
 The inactive players can place bets on the current match as well as give out Respect Points to the winner of each match.

 - Goro (playable only during Challenge #150 of the Challenge Tower)

 - Kintaro (playable only during Challenge #117 of the PlayStation Vita-exclusive Bonus Challenge Tower)

-- Shao Kahn (playable only during Challenge #1, #123, #132 of the PlayStation Vita-exclusive Bonus Challenge Tower)
+- Shao Kahn (playable only during Challenges #1, #123, and #132 of the PlayStation Vita-exclusive Bonus Challenge Tower)